nemo-cluster/nemo-cluster.github.io/_posts/2025-12-18-nemo2-rolling-upgrade.md

 ### We Value Your Feedback

-If you experienced any issues during the upgrade or have feedback about the process, please let us know!
-Submit a ticket at:
+If you have questions, feedback, or experienced any issues during the upgrade, please contact our support team via the ticket system:

 **https://bw-support.scc.kit.edu**

-Your input helps us continue improving our maintenance procedures and minimize future disruptions.

-### Questions?

-For any questions about the upgrade or if you notice unexpected behavior, please don't hesitate to contact our support team through the ticket system.